f-hafner/f-hafner.github.io/content/teaching/_index.md

 I obtained the Carpentries instructor certification in 2023.
 I have been teaching the following digital skills workshops at the Nehtherlands eScience Center.

+#### In 2025

+- As supporting instructor: Summer Institute in Computational Social Science (Rotterdam; Machine learning part)

 #### In 2024

-- As supporting instructor: Parallel Programming in Python, Odissei Summer School in Machine Learning, Machine learning in Python with scikit-learn
+- As supporting instructor: Parallel Programming in Python, Summer Institute in Computational Social Science (Rotterdam; Machine learning part), Machine learning in Python with scikit-learn
 - As helper: Intermediate Research Software Development with Python